-Let me tell you about my experiences as a developer and manager!
+I'll talk about my experiences as a developer and as a manager!

 Actually, it's hard to be as wronged as a front-end developer when it comes to schedules.